Set up a Department

 • Approaching the due date (within the number of days specified by this setting)

-• Past the idea date but not yet approaching the due date
+• Past the ideal date but not yet approaching the due date

 • Approaching the ideal date (within the number of days specified by this setting)

 Note: Notifications will not be sent for Milestones and Requirements until after 30 days from the time they are created.
-This allows departments to create student accounts, their milestones and requirements get populated, and then there is a 30 day period before those milestones and requirements would be included in the monthly emails.
+This allows departments to create student accounts, populate the milestones and requirements, and ask students to complete the ones already completed.
+There is a 30 day period before those milestones and requirements are included in the monthly emails.

 Administrators

 On this tab you add co-administrators.
-It's likely they won't have Prograds accounts, so just enter their name and the official university email that they use.
+If they don’t have a prograds account then use their name and official university email.
 Prograds will send them an invite to create an account.
-Once that's done, they have the same privileges as you.
+Once that's done, they will have the same privileges as you.
 The only difference is that they can't remove the initial Account Owner's administrative role.
 (If that's necessary, contact support@prograds.com).

 More details are available on how to Add and Remove Administrators.